ioggstream/draft-polli-ratelimit-headers/README.md

-# Resource Digests for HTTP
+# Rate Limit headers for HTTP

 This is the working area for the individual Internet-Draft, "Resource Digests for HTTP".